0 Recently Viewed Program(s)

 1.5

-This course provides learners with a basic overview of disease processes and usual practices for treatment.
-A basic understanding of disease processes and usual practices in diagnoses and treatments allows the learner to determine the required health record documentation.
+Pathophysiology 1 provides learners with a basic overview of disease processes and usual practices for treatment.
+A basic understanding of disease processes and usual practices in diagnoses and treatments allow the learner to determine the required health record documentation.

 3

-This course provides learners with information about disease processes affecting specific body systems.
-A basic understanding of disease processes and usual practices in diagnoses and treatments allows the learner to determine the required health record documentation.
+Pathophysiology 2 provides learners with information related to disease processes as they affect specific body systems.
+A basic understanding of disease processes and usual practices in diagnoses and treatments allow the learner to determine the required health record documentation.

 Pre-requisites: